San Francisco Mayor London Breed concedes race, congratulates Daniel Lurie on victory

 "Today, I called Daniel Lurie and congratulated him on his victory in this election," the post read.
 "Over the coming weeks, my staff and I will work to ensure a smooth transition as he takes on the honor of serving as Mayor of San Francisco.
 I know we are both committed to improving this City we love."

+When asked if this was the hardest speech she'd ever given, Breed quickly dismissed that idea.

+"No, it's not.
+There's been other harder speeches.
+I mean I had to make a hard decision to close the city down during a global pandemic.
+I had to deal with…the racial reckoning that happened after the tragic death of George Floyd.
+I had to go out in the middle of the night and tell people that Mayor Ed Lee had passed away.
+There are numerous occasions."

-Six years ago, incumbent London Breed became the first Black woman to serve as mayor of San Francisco in a special election to fill the position after the death of Mayor Ed Lee in late 2017.
+Six years ago, incumbent London Breed became the first Black woman to serve as mayor of San Francisco after the death of Mayor Ed Lee in late 2017.
+The then president of the San Francisco Board of Supervisors was automatically appointed as the city's acting mayor early the morning after Lee's death.

+In June of 2018, Breed won the special election that was held to fill the office, defeating her main opponent, former state senator Mark Leno.

 While Breed has touted progress in reducing the number of homeless encampments and pushed programs to fill vacant business spaces downtown, the mayor's struggles have led to 11 other candidates entering the race to challenge her for the job.